kkga/kkga/work/webflow.md

 ## Flexbox

-Flexbox was one of the first projects I've worked on at Webflow.
+This was one of the first projects I've worked on after joining the team.

 The challenge was to translate a powerful
 [CSS layout mechanism](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)